Guinea holds contentious referendum despite coronavirus outbreak

 At some polling stations, a large turn-out meant crowds were squeezed in line to vote, according to a Reuters witness.
 Few people wore masks.
 Conde, 81, has refused to rule out using a new constitution as a reset button on his mandate, which expires in December, citing other African countries as examples of where leaders have extended their rule.

 The referendum, originally scheduled for March 1, was postponed because international observers raised concerns about the electoral register.
-The confirmation of coronavirus raised speculation last week the polls could be further delayed, but the authorities have stuck to the schedule despite banning other large gatherings to prevent the spread of the disease.
+The confirmation of coronavirus cases in the country raised speculation last week that the polls could be further delayed, but the authorities have stuck to the schedule despite banning other large gatherings to prevent the spread of the disease.

 The new constitution would impose a limit of two six-year terms, up from the current two five-year terms.
 It does not specify whether terms served under the previous constitution would count, but Conde has suggested they would not.
 At least 30 people have died since October in protests against the proposed changes.
 The vote could be a bellwether for a presidential election before year's end in the country, the largest African producer of the main aluminium ore, bauxite.